<function>

 , and then applies the function sum

 to add the transformed elements.
-For demonstrating how foo
+To demonstrate how foo

-works, we also call it with the function abs
+works, we call it with the function abs

 x = rand(100)